Melown/togs/README.rst

 OSM, thus togs can only mimic Nominatim output format: ``place_id``, ``osm_type`` and ``osm_id`` are all set to null in togs output.

-Togs relies on `elasticlunr <http://elasticlunr.com/>`_  for in-memory indexing and stores every dataset in memory in its entirety.
+Togs relies on `elasticlunr <http://elasticlunr.com/ target=_blank>`_  for in-memory indexing and stores every dataset in memory in its entirety.
 It won't scale to very large datasets.

 Currently, JSON is the only supported output format, though adding support for XML is probably trivial.